Permitted Development Side Extension: A Guide to House Extension Planning

 Understanding Permitted Development Rights

-Permitted Development Rights (PDR) are provisions under UK legislation that allow homeowners to extend or alter their properties without needing full planning permission, subject to specific limitations and conditions.
-These rights are governed by the Town and Country Planning (General Permitted Development) (England) Order 2015, which outlines the criteria for extensions, including size, height, and location.
+Permitted Development Rights (PDR) are provisions in UK legislation that allow homeowners to extend or modify their properties without full planning permission, but with specific limitations.
+These rights are governed by the Town and Country Planning (General Permitted Development) (England) Order 2015, outlining criteria like size, height, and location.
+This consolidated order simplifies the development process while prioritizing clarity in regulations, enabling both economic growth and community needs.
+It is important to note that these rights apply only to houses, not flats or commercial properties.

 Definition of Permitted Development Side Extension

-Permitted Development Side Extension refers to a single-storey addition to a house that does not require formal planning permission, subject to specific rules and regulations.
-These extensions are typically governed by the PDR, which allows homeowners to extend their properties without needing full planning permission.
-However, it's essential to note that not all side extensions are permitted under PDR, and homeowners must carefully check the local authority's regulations and consult with a planning expert to ensure compliance.
+A Permitted Development Side Extension refers to a single-storey addition to a house that does not require formal planning permission, subject to specific rules outlined in the Town and Country Planning (General Permitted Development) (England) Order 2015.
+These extensions are typically governed by permitted development rights, streamlining the process for homeowners wishing to expand their properties without extensive planning applications.
+However, not all side extensions are permitted; homeowners must check their local authority’s regulations and consult with a planning expert to ensure compliance.

 Legal Framework Under the Town and Country Planning (General Permitted Development) (England) Order 2015

-The Town and Country Planning (General Permitted Development) (England) Order 2015 sets out various development types that are granted planning permission without a full assessment.
-Homeowners must ensure that their extension project complies with these regulations, which include size, height, and location restrictions.
-For example, side extensions cannot exceed four meters in height, and the width cannot exceed half the width of the original house.
+The Town and Country Planning (General Permitted Development) (England) Order 2015 provides a consolidated framework outlining various development types that are granted planning permission without full assessments.
+Homeowners must adhere to regulations regarding size, height, and location restrictions to ensure compliance.
+For instance, permitted development side extensions typically cannot exceed four meters in height, and their width cannot exceed half the width of the original house.
+The total ground area covered must not exceed 50% of the curtilage.
+This document aims for clarity and consistency in development regulations.

 Conditions Under Which These Extensions Can Be Made Without Planning Permission

-Homeowners can make permitted development side extensions without planning permission under the following conditions:
+Homeowners can undertake permitted development side extensions without planning permission under specific conditions:

-• The extension must be single-storey, with a maximum height of four meters.
+• The extension must be a single-story structure, with a maximum height of four meters, respecting neighboring properties.

-• The width must not exceed half the width of the original house.
+• The extension’s width must not exceed half the width of the original house, ensuring a proportionate impact on neighboring properties.

-• The total area of ground covered by the extension and other buildings must not exceed 50% of the curtilage area.
+• The total area covered by the extension and other structures must not exceed 50% of the curtilage area, protecting the land and ensuring harmony with the environment.

-• The extension must use materials similar in appearance to the existing house.
+• The extension must use materials similar in appearance to the existing house, maintaining aesthetic character.

 Key Aspects of Permitted Development Side Extension

-• Size limitations: extensions cannot exceed 100 square meters of floor space, and the total enlargement of the house must not exceed 50% of the original land area.
+• Size limitations: Extensions cannot exceed 100 square meters of floor space, with the total building increase not exceeding 50% of the original land area.

-• Height restrictions: the extension cannot be higher than the highest part of the existing roof or higher at the eaves than the existing eaves.
+• Height restrictions: The extension cannot be higher than the highest part of the existing roof, nor higher at the eaves than the existing eaves.

-• Location restrictions: extensions cannot be built forward of the principal elevation or side elevation if it fronts a highway.
+• Location restrictions: Extensions fronting a highway cannot be built forward of the principal or side elevation.

-• Material restrictions: exterior materials must be of a similar appearance to those on the exterior of the existing house.
+• Material restrictions: Exterior materials must be consistent in appearance with the existing house.

 Benefits of Utilizing Permitted Development Rights